yangjing6688/framework/ExtremeAutomation/Documentation/Generated/Upm.md

-# Keyword Library Documentation for Upm
+# Command Keyword Library Documentation for Upm
 This feature is located in this file: `upm.yaml` (in this directory: extreme_automation_framework/ExtremeAutomation/Apis/NetworkElement/ApiDefinition).
 If any low level keywords are missing they can be added to this file and the APIs can be generated with the following python script located here: /extreme_automation_framework/ExtremeAutomation/Apis/GenerateApisFromDefinitionFiles.py.
 To execute the script.
-CD to the repository directory (/extreme_automation_framework/ExtremeAutomation/Apis/) and type: `python GenerateApisFromDefinitionFiles.py`
+CD to the repository directory (/extreme_automation_framework/ExtremeAutomation/Apis/) and type: `python GenerateApisFromDefinitionFiles.py` * Note if you are looking for a verify (show + parsing command) keyword please refer to the verification documentaion.

 # API Function: set_auth
 	Pytest API Call: